 “Full-scale operations at the facility could resume by late spring,” added Laird.
 “The recommissioning schedule will be finalized in consultation with the Ministry of the Environment.”

-The City stopped receiving organic waste last November upon receiving complaints from nearby residents of odours they believed were coming from the facility.
+About the organic waste action plan The City stopped receiving organic waste last November upon receiving complaints from nearby residents of odours they believed were coming from the facility.
 The City asked the facility’s builder, Maple Reinders, to develop an action plan to address odours.

 Using input from the citizens’ advisory committee, the Ontario Ministry of the Environment and an independent consultant hired by the City, Dillon Consulting, Maple Reinders refined the action plan.
 The committee voted to accept the action plan on January 12 and Maple Reinders - in consultation with the Ministry, the City and the committee – is working to implement all its recommendations.